About thyroid cancer

 The thyroid is a butterfly-shaped gland in the neck.
 It is located below the Adam's apple and makes hormones.
 These hormones help control blood pressure, body temperature, the rate at which the heart beats and how fast food is converted into energy.
 Hormones from the thyroid gland also affect a child's growth and development.
 The thyroid uses iodine, a mineral found in foods, to make some of its hormones.

 There are different types of thyroid cancers depending on the type of cell that is affected.
 These different types of thyroid cancer vary in how successfully they can be treated; the most common type (papillary carcinoma) grows slowly and is rarely fatal.

-Each year, over 700 men and about 2,500 women are diagnosed with thyroid cancer in New York State.
+Each year, over 800 men and over 2,600 women are diagnosed with thyroid cancer in New York State.
 About 45 men and 65 women die from this disease in New York State each year.

 Who gets thyroid cancer?

 Thyroid cancer occurs about three times as often in women as in men.
 Women between the ages of 35 and 65 are at highest risk of getting thyroid cancer, followed by older people (both men and women).
 Thyroid cancer occurs more frequently in Whites and Asians than in Blacks.

 What factors increase risk for developing thyroid cancer?